Paul Stanley: Solo career

 Twenty-eight years after releasing his first solo album, Stanley released a second album, Live to Win, on October 24, 2006.
 Its title song "Live to Win" appears in the South Park episode "Make Love, Not Warcraft".
 In October and November 2006, Stanley embarked on a theater tour in support of Live to Win.
 His touring band was the house band from the CBS TV show Rock Star, composed of Paul Mirkovich (keyboards), Jim McGorman (guitar), Rafael Moreira (lead guitar), Nate Morton (drums), and Sasha Krivtsov (bass).
 In April 2007, Stanley extended the tour to include Australia, playing in Coolangatta, Wollongong, Newcastle, Sydney, Melbourne, Perth and Adelaide.
 Portions of the tour were filmed for a documentary titled Paul Stanley: Live to dream by the Chicago-based Film Foetus.
 The band's performance at the House of Blues in Chicago was captured on film and released in 2008 on DVD and digital audio download formats as One Live Kiss.

 In 2008, Stanley sang a duet with Sarah Brightman, "I Will Be with You", on her Symphony album.
-In 2016, he guested in Ace Frehley's covers album Origins, Vol. 1, singing "Fire and Water" by Free.
+In 2016, he guested on Ace Frehley's covers album Origins, Vol. 1, singing "Fire and Water" by Free.

 In 2015, Stanley established Paul Stanley's Soul Station, a tribute band playing a mix of soul oldies from the 1960s and 1970s with original songs in the same style.
 Paul Stanley's Soul Station released its first album in 2021, along with its lead single, the original "I, Oh I".

 Vocals and playing style

 Possessing a tenor vocal range, Stanley tends to sing in the high registers and is known for his falsetto.
-Stanley uses Ibanez guitars (with various signature models currently available), Seymour Duncan pickups, Ernie Ball strings, and ENGL amplifiers, as well as custom-made KISS signature picks.
-He has also used various other makes of guitar over the years, including Washburn (with whom he also had a signature model), Gibson, B.C.
+Stanley uses Ibanez guitars (with various signature models currently available), Seymour Duncan pickups, Ernie Ball strings, and ENGL amplifiers, as well as custom-made Kiss signature picks.
+He has also used various other makes of guitar over the years, including Washburn (with which he also had a signature model), Gibson, B.C.
 Rich, Ampeg, and Ovation among others.
-He has also previously used amplifiers by Fender and later Randall.
+He has also previously used amplifiers by Marshall, Fender and later Randall.